Visit Gulfport: An LGBTQ+-Friendly Community

 • 2005: Gulfport passed a Human Rights Ordinance to protect its community members from discrimination of all kinds, including discrimination based on sexual orientation or gender identity.

-• 2015: The Gulfport Public Library opened an LGBTQ Resource Center.
+• 2015: Gulfport Public Library opened an LGBTQ Resource Center.
 The center, which started with a mere 250 books, was the first of its kind in Florida.
 It is now home to over 10,000 books, CDs and DVDs.
 It also sponsors activities like speaker series and scholarship programs.

-• 2018: The Gulfport Public Library was awarded the Newlen-Symons Award for Excellence in Serving the GLBT Community by The American Library Association’s Gay, Lesbian, Bisexual, and Transgender Round Table (GLBTRT) for its contributions to LGBTQ+ youth.
+• 2018: Gulfport Public Library was awarded the Newlen-Symons Award for Excellence in Serving the GLBT Community by The American Library Association’s Gay, Lesbian, Bisexual, and Transgender Round Table (GLBTRT) for its contributions to LGBTQ+ youth.

 • 2018: The first Gulfport Pride, Peace & Love Festival was held.